Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: Experimentation and Results

 \subsection{Datasets and Experimental Setup}

-We used three of the publicly available HSI data sets, as shown in Table \ref{tab:HSIDatasetsDetails}, that is, HyKo-VIS, HSI-Drive, and H-City.
-The details of these datasets are highlighted in Section~\ref{sec:Current State - HSI Datasets}.
-The following operations were carried out for conducting model training (no other pre-processing or data augmentation operations were used): (1) min-max normalization by the model on the input tensor, and (2) the use of a subsampled HSI cube of H-City due to its large size in both spatial and spectral dimensions, and (3) experimentation and evaluation was conducted on relabeled annotations.
-The details of the relabeled classes are shown in Table \ref{tab:Relabeled_class_distribution}, which consists of six common classes (Road, Vegetation, Sky, Metal, Infrastructure, and Pedestrians) and one additional dataset-specific class i.e., Road Marking for HyKo-VIS and HSI-Drive only.
-This brings the number of classes as 6 for H-City and 7 each for HyKo-VIS, and HSI-Drive datasets, respectively.
+We evaluate our investigation of multi-scale feature extraction using all three publicly available, multi-class annotated HSI datasets for urban driving scenarios: HyKo-VIS, HSI-Drive, and H-City, as shown in Table~\ref{tab:HSIDatasetsDetails} and discussed in Section~\ref{sec:Current State}--\ref{sec:Current State - HSI Datasets}.
+For model training, we applied minimal preprocessing operations: (1) min-max normalization applied directly by the model to input tensors, (2) spatial subsampling of H-City hypercubes due to their large dimensionality, and (3) evaluation using both relabeled annotations for ablation studies and original dataset labels for comparative analysis.
+The relabeled labels are shown in Table~\ref{tab:Relabeled_class_distribution}, which consists of six common classes (Road, Vegetation, Sky, Metal, Infrastructure, and Pedestrians) and one additional dataset-specific class, i.e., Road Marking for HyKo-VIS and HSI-Drive only.
+This brings the number of classes to 6 for H-City and 7 each for HyKo-VIS and HSI-Drive datasets, respectively.

-The hyperparameters used in models training are listed in Table \ref{tab:Experimental_Setup}.
-Given the highly imbalanced class distribution, as shown in Table \ref{tab:Relabeled_class_distribution}, dice loss and class-weighted Cross-Entropy were used as loss functions \cite{yeung2022unified}.
-The model performance was evaluated using class-wise mean-based metrics that included mean Intersection over Union (mIoU), and mean F1 Score (mF1).
+The hyperparameters used in model training are listed in Table~\ref{tab:Experimental_Setup}.
+Given the highly imbalanced class distribution, as shown in Table~\ref{tab:Relabeled_class_distribution}, dice loss and class-weighted Cross-Entropy were used as loss functions~\cite{yeung2022unified}.
+The model performance was evaluated using class-wise mean-based metrics that included mean Intersection over Union (mIoU) and mean F1 Score (mF1).